Current release v0.24.3 · v0.25 in development

 04

-Unbiasable randomness & fair selection
+Verifiable randomness & selection

 Best for: chain-free governance, fair queues and sortition, verifiable dispute panels, provably-fair games.